Willy Adames Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads the league.
+- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.91).

-- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.88).
+- Twins pitchers combine to give up 146 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- The righty's most recent appearance came on Tuesday against the Detroit Tigers, when he tossed five innings, surrendering two earned runs while giving up four hits.
+- His last appearance was on Wednesday against the Detroit Tigers, when the right-hander tossed four innings, surrendering three earned runs while giving up seven hits.

-- The 28-year-old has amassed an ERA of 3.40, with 8.9 strikeouts per nine innings, in 20 games this season.
-Opponents have a .247 batting average against him.
+- The 35-year-old has amassed an ERA of 4.13, with 10.6 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.